-As 2019 draws to a close, it’s time to evaluate how your email marketing strategies have fared so far.
+UPDATED, 03 SEPT 2020 — As the third quarter of 2020 draws to a close, it’s time to evaluate how your email marketing strategies have fared so far.
 Did they exceed your expectations?
 Or do you think you could have done something more?
-With less than a couple of months left, you have one last chance to boost your revenue for this year.
+With the 4th quarter of the year coming up, you have one last chance to boost your revenue for this year.
+It goes without saying that the coronavirus pandemic affected businesses all over the world, and having a successful Q4 can turn it all around.
 Thankfully, the tail-end of each year is laden with eCommerce holidays, so you can make the most of your email marketing for the holidays.

-Here’s why Q4 (October to December) is such a big deal for eCommerce stores: there are ten days to take advantage of.
-For example, there were already five major eCommerce events that have come and gone:
+Here’s why Q4 (October to December) is such a big deal for eCommerce stores: there are ten days to take advantage of—eleven if you count January 1 because it’s still very much part of the holiday season.

 So why don’t you cut yourself a generous piece of that pie?
 Start integrating this proven 6-step email marketing sequence into your holiday marketing plans.
 Those results could be yours.

 Couple these six steps with proper segmentation and best sending practices, and you’ve got yourself some newsworthy numbers.
-We helped one of our clients put these into place and in turn, their email revenue increased by 350%.
+By implementing this six-step strategy, we hit $831K total email revenue for our clients during the BFCM week of 2019.

 This email sequence is composed of 6 steps of 6 emails that will help you secure your spot in your customers’ inboxes, minds, and hearts during the holiday season.

 Build your momentum by using hype-builders.
+These are emails that act like teasers so you are able to build up the anticipation of your customers.
+Make them know you’re up to something huge!
 You can do this by creating opt-ins like holiday-themed pop-ups for example.
 This is for those who want to receive updates on upcoming BFCM discounts, Christmas sales, and other events.
 Why is this effective?
 It will help with customer segmentation and it will also increase your open rates since these are your customers who voluntarily signed up to receive updates.